 The Marion K. Piper Academic Center, with state-of-the-art, technologically equipped classrooms and offices, opened for classes in May 2000.
 Other recent additions to the campus include a fitness center and the Leemon football/track and field complex.
-These facilities, along with the

-Melvin Price Convocation Center, support an enthusiastic and growing athletic program.
+These facilities, along with the Melvin Price Convocation Center, support an enthusiastic and growing athletic program.
 New classroom/office buildings at Radcliff and Louisville, Kentucky, serve McKendree's off-campus program in Kentucky.
 The McKinley Center in downtown Belleville is a facility for classes offered by the nursing program and the McKendree Center at Scott program.
-The newest addition to the college, the Russel E. and Fern M. Hettenhausen Center for the Arts, opened in Fall 2006.
+In Fall 2006 the college anticipates the opening of its newest addition, the Russel E. and Fern M. Hettenhausen Center for the Arts.